oshiinoMeme/Math.h/README.md

-## Chapter I

 ## Introduction

-In this project you will develop your own version of the standard math.h library in the C programming language.
-This library implements basic mathematical operations, which are then used in various algorithms.
-As part of the project you will learn the basics of computational methods and solidify knowledge of structured programming.
+In this project, we have developed our own version of the standard math.h library in the C programming language.
+The math.h library provides various mathematical functions that are commonly used in algorithms and computations.
+By implementing this library, we aimed to gain a deeper understanding of computational methods and solidify our knowledge of structured programming.

-## Chapter II

 ## Information

-C mathematical operations are a group of functions in the standard library of the C programming language implementing basic mathematical functions.
-All functions use floating-point numbers in one manner or another.
-Different C standards provide different, albeit backwards-compatible, sets of functions.
-Any functions that operate on angles use radians as the unit of angle.
+The C mathematical operations functions are a group of functions in the standard library of the C programming language that implement basic mathematical operations.
+These functions work with floating-point numbers and provide various mathematical calculations.
+It's important to note that the functions operating on angles use radians as the unit of angle measurement.

 ### Overview of some "math.h" functions